Politics of Germany: Judiciary

 The main difference between the Federal Constitutional Court and the Federal Court of Justice is that the Federal Constitutional Court may only be called if a constitutional matter within a case is in question (e.g. a possible violation of human rights in a criminal trial), while the Federal Court of Justice may be called in any case.

+Policy

+A 2026 opinion poll found the most common political issues in Germany were economy, heat waves, immigration, pensions and job security.

 Foreign relations

 Germany is a member of the European Union and the eurozone.

 Germany maintains a network of 229 diplomatic missions abroad and holds relations with more than 190 countries.
 It is the largest contributor to the budget of the European Union (providing 27%) and third largest contributor to the United Nations (providing 8%).
 Germany is a member of the NATO defence alliance, the Organisation of Economic Co-operation and Development (OECD), the G7, the G20, the World Bank and the International Monetary Fund (IMF).

 Germany has played a leading role in the European Union since its inception and has maintained a strong alliance with France since the end of World War II.
 The alliance was especially close in the late 1980s and early 1990s under the leadership of Christian Democrat Helmut Kohl and Socialist François Mitterrand.
 Germany is at the forefront of European states seeking to advance the creation of a more unified European political, defence, and security apparatus.
 For a number of decades after WWII, the Federal Republic of Germany kept a notably low profile in international relations, because of both its recent history and its occupation by foreign powers.